 Maleviziotic

-Maleviziotic :From the Depths of Malevizia; Dance with a Seal of Mystery!
+Maleviziotikos: From the Depths of Malevizia.
+Dance with Seal of Mystery!

-It is even said that it came from the ancient war dance Orsitis (a kind of pyrrhic term) or from some other kind of war dance that represents scenes of the battle or the attempt to capture the castle of Heraklion.
+It is even said that it came from the ancient Orsitis war dance (a kind of Pyrrhic term) or from some other kind of war dance that represents scenes of the battle or the attempt to capture the castle of Heraklion.

 The pace of the Maleviziotic dance is usually moderate to fast, involves alternating turns and walking in straight lines, and is danced in a circle, with the hands held by the palms at shoulder height and the elbows bent.
 It is one of the fastest and most lively Cretan dances.